cpsievert/webinars/README.md

-# talks
+# webinars

-Slides for various talks I've given.
-You can browse them on the homepage -- <http://cpsievert.github.io/talks>
+Slides for various webinars I've given.
+You can browse them on the homepage -- <http://webinars.cpsievert.me>

 ## Note to self